AdobeDocs/experience-platform.en/help/profile/pseudonymous-profiles.md

 ### How does Pseudonymous profiles data expiration interact with guardrails for Identity Service data?

-- The Identity Service ["first-in, first-out" deletion system](../identity-service/guardrails.md) could delete ECIDs from Identity Service.
+- The Identity Service ["first-in, first-out" deletion system](../identity-service/guardrails.md) could delete ECIDs from the identity graph, which are stored in Identity Service.
-- If this deletion behavior results in an ECID-only profile being stored in the Profile Store, then Pseudonymous profile data expiration will delete this profile from the Profile store.
+- If this deletion behavior results in an ECID-only profile being stored in the Real-Time Customer Profile (Profile Store), then Pseudonymous profile data expiration will delete this profile from the Profile Store.